Velocidex/velociraptor-docs/content/blog/2023/2023-07-27-release-notes-0.7.0/index.md

 chosen.

-In this release, the glob plugin reports the list of glob expressions that caused the match to be reposted.
+In this release, the glob plugin reports the list of glob expressions that caused the match to be reported.
 This allows callers to more easily combine several file searches into the same plugin call.

 ## Server improvements